NVlabs/FPSci/target/data-files/experimentConfigReadme.md

 * `playerHeight` sets the height of the player above the ground when "standing"
 * `crouchHeight` set the height of the player when crouched (set equal to `playerHeight` for no crouch)
 * `jumpVelocity` sets the magnitude of the upward impulse introduced by a jump (set to 0 for no jump)
+* `jumpInterval` sets the minimum time between player jumps in seconds (set to 0 for no limiting)
+* `jumpTouch` sets whether or not the player needs to be in contact w/ a surface to jump
 * `playerGravity` set the graivty vector that impacts the player
 * `shader` provides the (relative) path of an (optional) shader to run